hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 2400 grams
 **Fabric:**  Kerlon 1200

 The Hilleberg Soulo is a solo expedition tent which can be used under very harsh condition.
-It's stronger than the Unna and has a designated vestibule, however the inner tent offers less space than the Unna.
+It's stronger than the Hilleberg Unna and has a designated vestibule, however the inner tent offers less space than the Unna.
 This tent could (like the Unna) be useful for sea kayaking or mountaineering as it is completely freestanding.
 It's a bit heavier and shorter than the Unna.
 If you don't need a self-standing 4-season tent then I would choose the MSR Hubba NX or the MSR Hubba Hubba NX (2-person tent) if you need more space.
 If you don't plan to do winter camping then the Hilleberg Soulo is probably going to be too much tent for your needs.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Soulo-1-Person-Tent_10101479_10208_10000001_-1"><button type="button" class="btn btn-danger">Read more about the Hilleberg Soulo</button></a>